UBC-MDS/group13_532/README.md

-# Movie Dashboard
-# Netflix Movie Dashboard
-### Visualize movie trends on the world's most popular streaming platform!
+# Netflix Movie Dashboard: *Visualize movie trends on the world's most popular streaming platform!*

 ## About